EthanAbercrombie/Grinnell-Mammal-Community-Shifts/README.md

 # Grinnell-Mammal-Community-Shifts

-This project explores how small mammal communities are responding to climate change across elevational gradients in California.
+This project explores how small mammal communities are responding to climate change across elevational gradients in California's Sierra Nevada.